thomasjeu03/thomasjeu03/README.md

 - 👋 Hi, I’m Thomas Jeu, a 19 years old guy
-- 👀 I’m interested in web developpement
+- 👀 I’m interested in web developpement & design
-- 🌱 I’m currently learning ReactJj and some web frameworks
+- 🌱 I’m currently learning ReactJS and some web frameworks
 - 📫 How to reach me : https://thomasjeu.fr

 <!---